AllBRICQS: the All-sky BRIght, Complete Quasar Survey: AllBRICQS Sample

 \section{AllBRICQS Sample}

-We present a list of the observed AllBRICQS quasars in \ref{app:sample}, arranged in order of ascending RA.
-A gallery of spectra, arranged in order of ascending redshift, is provided in \ref{app:gallery}.
-A list of the non-quasars we observed is given in \ref{app:nonqso}.
+The observations reported here encompass 166 of the 290 AllBRICQS candidates.
+We present a list of the 156 confirmed AllBRICQS quasars in \ref{app:sample}, arranged in order of ascending RA.
+A gallery of the quasar spectra, arranged in order of ascending redshift, is provided in \ref{app:gallery}.
+Four unclassified sources are presented in \ref{app:unknown}.
+Finally, the six stars we observed are presented in \ref{app:nonqso}.

-As noted in \ref{app:sample}, 109 of our 120 quasars represent new discoveries, while the remaining 11 are composed of quasars identified from the Edinburgh-Cape Blue Object Survey \cite[8 quasars without published redshifts, and so intentionally retained in the candidate list;][]{1997MNRAS.287..848S,2016MNRAS.459.4343K}; two quasars of known redshift, but lacking published optical spectroscopy; and one quasar announced since the beginning of the AllBRICQS observing campaign.
-In contrast, just three candidates have proven to be stars.
-Excluding the four quasars beyond our final {\it Gaia} sample depth, this gives a preliminary estimate of the AllBRICQS selection purity of 105/108 = 97\%.
+As noted in \ref{app:sample}, 140 of our 156 quasars represent new discoveries, while the remaining 16 are composed of quasars identified from the Edinburgh-Cape Blue Object Survey \cite[13 quasars without published redshifts, and so intentionally retained in the candidate list;][]{1997MNRAS.287..848S,2016MNRAS.459.4343K}; two quasars of known redshift, but lacking published optical spectroscopy; and one quasar announced since the beginning of the AllBRICQS observing campaign.
+In contrast, just six candidates have proven to be stars.
+Excluding the four quasars beyond our {\it Gaia} magnitude limits and the four unclassified sources, this gives a preliminary estimate of the AllBRICQS selection purity of 152/158 = 96\%.

+The right panel of Figure~\ref{fig:w1m2_qsos} suggests that the purity is declining at the blue end of the $W1-W2$ range, but we do find quasars near the boundary and will wait for the completed sample before making a more comprehensive statistical analysis.